pselm/signals/README.md

   more awkward (as you have to wrap and unwrap the newtype) ... anyway, it's a bit of a disadvantage.

-In doing the conversion, I've sometimes used the `Tuple` type, and sometimes converted to using records instead.
-In either case, you'll need to make some modifications to your own code that uses Tuples.
+In doing the conversion, I initially sometimes used the `Tuple` type, and sometimes converted to using records instead.
+However, now I'm strictly using `Tuple` for Elm tuples.
+The reason is that I ultimately hope to be able to do some of the conversion from Elm source to Purescript source automatically, and using tuples for tuples makes the process more mechanical.

 ### Booleans